josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 expectations since the creation of the IASA.

-The system has experienced various challenges and frustrations along the way, for instance around meeting arrangements.
-There are also bigger questions about how the organizations are structured, for instance about the division of responsibilities between IETF and The Internet Society (ISOC).
+The system has experienced various challenges and frustrations along the way.
+IETF participants have experienced some questions over administrative choices made for the organization (e.g., meeting venue selections, hotel availability and costs), and then voiced concerns about the seeming lack of transparency and responsiveness from the components of IASA, or even clarity about who is responsible for the decisions, or who to follow up with to address stated concerns.

 The IETF community has discussed and continues to discuss these topics, most recently on the "IASA 2.0" mailing list and BOFs at IETFs 98, 99, 100, and 101.
-Alissa Cooper, the Chair of the IETF, convened a small design team (the authors of this document) in 2017 to start evaluating potential options.
+The IETF Chair convened a small design team (the authors of this document) in 2017 to start evaluating potential options.
 The purpose of the design team is to provide material that informs the community discussion, both in terms